 Implementation and Realisation

-Children learn essential computing skills for computer literacy from the EYFS through to Year 6, whilst also developing more advanced skills such as algorithms, data representation and programming.
-As children progress through the school, they build on the work of previous years, deepening their skills in areas such as coding and databases, as well as strengthening their knowledge and understanding of a range of programs, including Scratch, iMovie, Word, Powerpoint, Publisher and Excel.
-Children are encouraged to explore their creativity in computing as we believe this is essential to them becoming digitally literate.
+At Radipole, Children use the Purple Mash scheme of work, as well as other programs such as Microsoft Word, Excel and PowerPoint.
+The Purple Mash scheme ensures that knowledge and skills are built on progressively term on term and year on year.
+As children progress through the school, they build on the work of previous years, deepening their skills in areas such as coding and databases.
+The scheme encourages children to explore their creativity in computing, which is essential to them becoming digitally-literate citizens.
 To facilitate this, tasks are designed to give children the scope to investigate solutions for themselves, and children are given opportunities to make choices as to how they present their own work in a variety of programs.

 At Radipole, teachers are supported to ensure that they have good subject knowledge.
-Staff meetings and training sessions focus on key skills that teachers need in order to be able to deliver the computing curriculum with confidence.
+Staff meetings and training sessions focus on key skills that teachers need in order to deliver the computing curriculum with confidence.

 Impact and Evaluation

-By the end of their time at Radipole, our children will be confident users of technology and be able to use it to accomplish a wide range of goals, both at home and at school.
-They will have a secure and comprehensive knowledge of the implications of technology and digital systems and be on the path to being safe and socially responsible digital citizens.
-Children will be able to communicate effectively using a range of technologies and their resilience in solving problems, whilst thinking logically and creatively, will flourish.
+By the end of their time at Radipole, our children will be confident users of technology and be able to use it to accomplish a wide range of goals.
+They will have a secure and comprehensive knowledge of the implications of technology and digital systems and be on the path to becoming safe and socially-responsible digital citizens.
+Children will be able to communicate effectively using a range of technologies and will develop resilience in solving problems, whilst thinking logically and creatively.

 Children’s progress is monitored through regular questioning and discussion.
 Concepts and computing vocabulary are continually revised through curriculum progression across year groups and lesson sequences to allow learning to be cemented into the children’s long-term memory.
-Whenever possible, children are encouraged to save the work they create during computing lessons, allowing opportunities for the monitoring of progression in the subject.
+Concept maps and end of unit quizzes help to assess what children already know and what they have learnt.